Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 cookie dough discs on top of the others

-STEP TEN: Once you have finished making all your stuffed s’mores cookie balls, place them on just 1 of your prepared cookie sheets and place that cookie sheet into your freezer (being careful that it remains flat) for 30 minutes.
+STEP TEN: Once you have finished making all your stuffed s’mores cookie balls, place them on just one of your prepared cookie sheets and place that cookie sheet into your freezer for 30 minutes.

 STEP ELEVEN: While your cookies are in the freezer, preheat your oven to 375°F.